-30 Fixing of Sidewall Sheets
+50 Fixing of Leanto Sidewall Sheeting

-Lay the sidewall sheets and ensure that the female rib faces away from the prevailing weather.
-Fix the wall sheets to wall girts one at a time with fastening type and specifications as per the Engineering Plans.
+Lay the sidewall sheeting and ensure that the female rib faces away from the prevailing weather.
+Ensure that the wall sheets go past the slab by 25mmto prevent water coming in the building.
+Fix the sidewall sheets to wall girts one at a time with fastening type and specifications as per the Engineering Plans.
 Use a straight edge chalk line to ensure screws are in a straight line.
-Each end wall sheet to finish flush to the outer face of the end column or the end girt.
+Each end sidewall sheet to finish flush to the outer face of the end column or the end girt.